 Closing Night!
 Rooftop’s 2014 season comes to a wild and epic conclusion with poignant, piercing and powerful short films that will surely stick in your mind until next spring.

 Like all wonderful summers, we begin at the beach.
 We get roasted alive by the sun and move indoors to watch some sports, but who’s inside…family.
 Ugh.
 Of course, everyone starts talking about their problems, which places us literally on the edge of sanity.
 Our life and the world seems to flash before our eyes.
 That terrible thing we did stings our soul and we drift outside of our body for an existential experience while George Takei narrates our fear of death.
-Afterwards, we drift into a sort of coma due to excessive dancing and drinking at an extended after-party and hibernate with our hangover until winter breaks and we gear up for Spring 2015!
-Doesn’t that sound like a good fucking time?
+Afterwards, we'll dance and drink the night away at an extended after-party, and hibernate with our hangover until winter breaks and we gear up for Spring 2015!
+Doesn’t that sound like a good time?
 Join us and it can be yours.

 Sun of a Beach (Arnaud Crillon | 6 min.)